loveteshh/Vehicle_Detection/README.md

 ## Deployment

-The end to end stack of the software is deployed in heroku. (only the application has access to the url)
+The end to end stack of the software is deployed in Heroku. (only the application has access to the url)

 ## Built With